 Marta Farion is an American attorney who is President of Kyiv-Mohyla Foundation of America, a non-profit organization established to support the National University of Kyiv-Mohyla Academy in Ukraine.

-In 2018, Ms. Farion was elected to the board of directors of the Western NIS Enterprise Fund, a US fund that invests in innovative, high-impact, reform-focused programs to support Ukraine and Moldova at this critical economic-political period.
-She also serves as as vice-president of the Ukrainian Congress Committee Illinois Division (UCCA), and on the national board of UCCA.
+Ms. Farion is a member of the board of the Western NIS Enterprise Fund, a US fund that invests in innovative, reform-focused programs to support Ukraine and Moldova.
+She also serves as Vice-President of the Ukrainian Congress Committee Illinois Division (UCCA), and as a member of the national board of UCCA.

-She is Chairperson of the project Electronic Library of Ukraine (ELibUkr) for which she obtained a USAID grant.
-During her 13 year tenure as chairperson of the Chicago-Kyiv Sister Cities Committee, Ms. Farion organized and raised funds for major international programs between Chicago and Kyiv.
-She participated in the official visit of Chicago’s Mayor Richard M. Daley to Kyiv, Warsaw and Kraкow.
+She is Chairperson of the project Electronic Library of Ukraine (ELibUkr), for which she obtained a USAID grant.
+During her 13-year tenure as Chairperson of the Chicago-Kyiv Sister Cities Committee, Ms. Farion organized and raised funds for major international programs between Chicago and Kyiv.
+She participated in the official visit of Chicago’s Mayor Richard M. Daley to Kyiv, Warsaw, and Cracow.

-A Chicago resident, Ms. Farion received her J.D. degree in 1980 from Chicago Kent College of Law, and a M.A. and B.A. degrees from Loyola University Chicago.
+A Chicago resident, Ms. Farion received her J.D. degree in 1980 from Chicago Kent College of Law, and M.A. and B.A. degrees from Loyola University Chicago.

-Born in Rome, Italy, and spending her early years in Buenos Aires, Argentina, Marta Farion came to the United States as a teenager when her family immigrated to Chicago and became American citizens.
+Born in Rome, Italy, after living her early years in Buenos Aires, Argentina, Ms. Farion came to the United States when her family immigrated to Chicago and became American citizens.